top of page

 The abandoned Eagle Mining District near Belden, Colorado (Photo: Neko Drenas)

-Case Studies
+Environmental Case Studies

 The world can be a messed up place.
 Since the beginning of humanity, we have continued to leave a lasting impact on our environment in the form of human-caused disasters resulting from negligence and greed.
 To make matters worse, we often fail to acknowledge much of these events, which does little to assure they don't happen again.
 The purpose of the following case studies is to raise awareness on some of the places and events that we have found to be significant in the grand scheme of environmental disasters.